mozey/solid/README.md

 **Composition** in Go
 - [Embedding](https://go.dev/doc/effective_go#embedding): Embedding types within a struct or interface.
 It's like saying *"this struct has-a"* instead of *"this struct is-a"*
-- [Interfaces](https://go.dev/doc/effective_go#interfaces_and_types): Specify the behavior of an object: if something can do this, then it can be used here.
+- [Interfaces](https://go.dev/doc/effective_go#interfaces_and_types): Specify the behavior of an *"object"*: if something can do this, then it can be used here.
 Define a set of methods that a type must implement.
 Allows you to write code that works with any type that implements the interface, regardless of its underlying type.
-E.g. *io.Writer* has the *Write()* method
+E.g. *io.Writer* interface has the *Write()* method

 **Benefits of Composition**
 - *Code Reusability*: Reuse existing types to build new ones, avoiding code duplication
-- *Flexibility*: Easily swap out implementations by using interfaces
+- *Flexibility*: Easily swap out implementations by using interfaces. *Small interfaces lead to simple implementations*<sup>[[Go UK 2016](https://www.youtube.com/watch?v=zzAdEt3xZ1M&t=652s)]</sup>
 - *Loose Coupling*: Components are less dependent on each other, making it easier to modify or replace them
 - *Testability*: Smaller components are easier to test in isolation